 From now until November 2016, many questions will be asked of the presidential candidates during a multitude of interviews, debates, and town hall meetings.
 It may be enlightening to critique the questions -- and the candidates' answers -- in terms of how they relate to the common good.
 We may also wish to introduce some of these questions in our own discussions with friends and neighbors about who will best serve the country in the future.
 If we get this right, in four years after the inauguration of the new president, we can then ask "Are we better off now than we were four years ago?" and feel confident that the answer will be "yes."

-People took note when Ronald Reagan, a presidential candidate in 1980, asked "Are you better off now than you were four years ago?"
+People noted when Ronald Reagan, a presidential candidate in 1980, asked, "Are you better off now than you were four years ago?"
 That question got people's attention and is still often quoted today.
-Some say, it's this question which won Reagan the presidency.
+Some say it was this question that won Reagan the presidency.

-Now with election season fast approaching, it may be time to consider some new questions.
-I raise this issue because of concerns I have about Reagan's question and people's response to it.
-What bothers me about this question is the focus on "you" in the individual versus collective sense.
-Reagan could have asked, "Are we better off now than we were four years ago?" - but he didn't.
+With election season fast approaching, it may be time to consider some new questions.
+I raise this issue because I am concerned about Reagan's question and people's response.
+What bothers me about this question is its focus on "you" in the individual versus collective sense.
+Reagan could have asked, "Are we better off now than we were four years ago?" but he didn't.

-Many people seem to think and vote primarily in relation to how an issue, event, trend, or proposed policy impacts them individually.
-Reagan's version of the question is in line with this type of thinking, and it resonated with many people in the US.
+Many people think and vote primarily based on how an issue, event, trend, or proposed policy impacts them individually.
+Reagan's version of the question aligns with this thinking and resonates with many people in the US.

 Thinking based on self-interest is not new.
 I grew up in a farming community where discussions at election time focused on how positions taken by political parties and presidential candidates would impact farmers and their families.
-I knew there were other major issues facing our nation but these seemed to have little or no impact on how the people in our community would cast their vote.
-Their focus was on how the outcomes of the election would benefit them personally.
+I knew there were other major issues facing our nation, but these seemed to have little or no impact on how the people in our community cast their vote.
+Their focus was on how the election outcomes would benefit them personally.
 There was little talk about the common good or even the good of the country.

 We live in an individualistic society where the needs and interests of the individual are promoted over the needs of the group as a whole.
 A more cooperative, collaborative society, on the other hand, would focus more on what is good for the group.
 Suggesting that there is a need to choose between what is good for the individual and what is good for the larger society may be misleading.
 In fact, the belief that contributing to the common good will somehow take away from what is good for the individual is not supported by research.
 A number of studies - available through the Greater Good Science Center at the University of California, Berkeley-- indicate the opposite.
 They show that happiness and a sense of wellbeing are inextricably linked to behaviors that contribute to something bigger than oneself.
 In other words, working for the good of society as a whole can also benefit the individuals in that society.